How do we explain the honest and heartfelt dedication of each individual on the team to Ripple’s growth and prosperity?

 “I instantly felt that Adva and Carmit see me and the talents and abilities I can bring forth and contribute, but they also see my life outside the studio and are very flexible and supportive of my studies and my teaching, and that is something that I am very grateful for”.

-When we asked Ya’ara to explain what she does at the studio, her answer was both abstract and precise “I help communicate our values and believes to our customers… through the screen”.
+When we asked Ya’ara to explain what she does at the studio, her answer was both abstract and precise “I help communicate our values and beliefs to our customers… through the screen”.

 Ya’ara loves being up close and personal with the beautiful yogis that represent us around the globe.
 She loves making collaborations with Ambassadors, which is a significant part of her job, finding instructors of yoga and movement that live by Ripple's values and therefore can be good representatives for us, at which point begins a romance of learning about them and pairing them up with the ideal item for them, the perfect size and fit for their lifestyle and character.